The Royal Penguin Boutique and Spa Hotel was my home in Kathmandu. This hotel is in the tourist district of Thamel.

 While the menus were fairly basic, the quality, taste, presentation and timeliness were on par with meals I’ve had in much more expensive four+ star hotels.

 The hotel also had a spa (hence the name Hotel and Spa) and a bar.
 The one drawback to this hotel was the lack of 24-hour power.
-That’s not the hotel’s fault although some expensive hotels probably have generator power at all times.
-The Royal Penguin did supply generator power to one light in the bathroom an done light in the bedroom at all times.
+That’s not the hotel’s fault.
+The power outages were citywide and even countrywide I believe.
+Some expensive hotels probably have generator power at all times.
+The Royal Penguin did supply generator power to one light in the bathroom and one light in the bedroom at all times.

 In sum, for $50/night I was very pleased with this hotel.